-ApsaraDB for MongoDB allows you to set the monitoring granularity to 1 second or 300 seconds, that is, collecting monitoring data once every second or 300 seconds, based on your business needs.
+The old ApsaraDB for MongoDB console allows you to set the collection frequency of monitoring data to 1 second or 300 seconds based on your business needs.
+That means monitoring data is collected once every second or every 300 seconds.

 - A replica set or sharded cluster instance is used.

 - The database version of the ApsaraDB for MongoDB instance is MongoDB 3.4, 4.0, or 4.2.
 If the database version is earlier than MongoDB 3.4, you can upgrade the database version.
 For more information, see Upgrade MongoDB versions.

 ApsaraDB for MongoDB allows you to collect monitoring data at the finest granularity of 1 second free of charge.

-The 1 second monitoring granularity is only available in the latest minor version of ApsaraDB for MongoDB version 3.4.
-The latest minor version of version 3.4 is compatible with all earlier minor versions.
+The 1 second collection frequency is only available in the latest minor version of MongoDB 3.4.
+The latest minor version of MongoDB 3.4 is compatible with all earlier minor versions.

-- An ApsaraDB for MongoDB 3.4 instance created before December 5, 2017 will be automatically upgraded to the latest minor version of version 3.4 available if you have restarted the instance after the specified date.
+- A MongoDB 3.4 instance created before December 5, 2017 will be automatically upgraded to the latest minor version of MongoDB 3.4 available if you have restarted the instance after the specified date.
 We recommend that you restart your instances during off-peak periods.
-The monitoring granularity will take effect for all metrics after restart.
+The collection frequency will take effect for all metrics after restart.

-- You can set the monitoring granularity to 1 second for an ApsaraDB for MongoDB 3.4 instance created after December 5, 2017.
-The monitoring granularity takes effect for all metrics immediately.
+- You can set the collection frequency to 1 second for MongoDB 3.4 created after December 5, 2017.
+The collection frequency takes effect for all metrics immediately.

 Collection frequency available for each metric